tukangcode/LinguaGacha-TL-Indo/README_EN.md

 - See [Wiki - Supported Formats](https://github.com/neavo/LinguaGacha/wiki/%E6%94%AF%E6%8C%81%E7%9A%84%E6%96%87%E4%BB%B6%E6%A0%BC%E5%BC%8F) for examples.
 Submit format requests via [ISSUES](https://github.com/neavo/LinguaGacha/issues)

 ## Recent Updates 📅
+- 20250316 v0.13.1
+  - OPT - Added some new cleanup rules
+    - Annotation code `<Ruby>`
+  - OPT - Some re-translation support for RENPY files
+  - FIX - Some cases where EPUB wasn't outputting bilingual text correctly during translation

 - 20250315 v0.13.0
   - NEW - Partial Retranslation Feature
-    - Retranslates parts of completed translations based on set filter conditions.
+    - Retranslates parts of completed translations based on set filter conditions
-    - Primarily for content updates or bug fixes in subtitles, ebooks, etc.
+    - Primarily for content updates or bug fixes in subtitles, ebooks, etc

 - 20250313 v0.12.3
   - OPT - If a data entry in the .trans file has a AQUA tag, force re-translation
   - FIX - Compatibility issues on some .trans files

 - 20250312 v0.12.2
-  - OPT - Performance overhead is way down when there's a lot of concurrent tasks (>=128).
+  - OPT - Performance overhead is way down when there's a lot of concurrent tasks (>=128)
-  - OPT - When translating .trans files, it's more granular now, to tell apart identical text entries from different addresses.
+  - OPT - When translating .trans files, it's more granular now, to tell apart identical text entries from different addresses
-  - FIX - Fixed some problems that could cause translation to get stuck.
+  - FIX - Fixed some problems that could cause translation to get stuck

 - 20250311 v0.12.1
   - OPT - Updated the default prompts and text filtering rules.